Modified:

 They believe that what they are fighting for what is right and God's work.

-Whereas the public at home in nations such as the United Kingdom and the USA are divided on the topic.
+On the contrary, the public in nations such as the United Kingdom and the USA are divided on the topic.

 However, UN nations will be very wary against taking any more military action.
-Just look at Spain and how terrorism effected a western nation.
-Following the Madrid bombings a new party came to power on the back of getting their troops out.
+An example of the lack of will for military action amongst Western nations is Spain.
+Following the Madrid bombings an opposition party came to power on the back of their policy for getting their troops out.

 Finally, Pakistan is considered by many leading experts to have numerous Al-Qaeda sympathisers.
 While the government is adopting an aggressive approach to the tribal areas, the nation itself is still an extremely volatile place.
 One spark and the whole operation could come to a standstill.
 Additionally the western powers, while willing to put pressure on Pakistan, they won't order them in what they should do, perhaps due to the fact they have nuclear missiles.